 Indulge in picturesque scenery, world-class local wines, traditional cuisine, and cultural discoveries via eight days of regional excursions on COSMOS Gourmet Tuscany

 To make the best of olive oil, we need the corect terrain, weather and the region.
 And that is what the most authentic Italian oil mills have at Spello.
 You will probably be in raptures as you discover the tastes of the most delightful olive oils.
 You will also understand why the flavors are so important for Italian specialities.
 Why, even the Masterchefs around the world rave about them!

 Traditionally, France is supposed to be destination for world famous wineries.
 However, Italy gives it some stiff competition.
 The main wine region here is definitely the Tuscan region of the country.
 This beautiful site is not just a spectacular holiday spot, it is also the heartland of the best of Italy’s vineyards.
 While you sip daintily on a glass of Chianti or a Brunello, also look across the arresting vistas of Tuscan country-side.
-Discover the best of the Italian wines, perfect for every reason and every occasion.
+So, discover here the best of the Italian wines, perfect for every reason and every occasion.

 Maybe it is the air, maybe it is the water!
 But clichéd as it sounds, Italians do make the best pasta ever!!
 Even the simplest of the restaurants have the most delectable pastas.
 You may even want to change your religion to Italian – if there was one such religion!
 In Italy, pastas come in more varieties and shapes than you can count.

 Did you make the mistake of thinking Italian food is all about pizzas?
 By now, you know that it is not!
 For the Italians themselves, the true pizza is the Neapolitan pizza.
 Made with San Marzano tomatoes and delicious Mozzarella cheese, the authentic taste of this treat when you travel to the region around Mount Vesuvius!